-There are many factors that may potentially improve your chances of getting pregnant, from using a TTC-safe fertility lubricant to maintaining a well-balanced diet and a healthy weight are critical to increasing your chances of having a healthy pregnancy.
+There are many factors that may potentially improve your chances of getting pregnant, from using a TTC-safe fertility lubricant to maintaining a well-balanced diet and a healthy weight.
 But some people may have nutritional deficiencies that can make getting pregnant more difficult.
 Here are the most popular supplements that women take to increase prenatal health:

 - Coq10: A natural antioxidant that supports both female and male fertility.
 CoQ10 improves egg and sperm health and may also improve IVF outcomes.
 [7-9]

 - MTHF folate: Folate is recommended by ACOG and the CDC for improved pregnancy outcomes, can reduce the risk of infertility, fight environmental toxins, and can improve fertility treatment success rates.

 - DHA: Omega fatty acids are necessary for building neural tissue, and DHA helps to support healthy pregnancy outcomes.
 Natalist’s DHA supplement exceeds ACOG’s recommendations for pregnancy, and promotes healthy fetal development in a non-fishy capsule

 - Vitamin D: Healthy vitamin D levels are beneficial for female and male fertility and are associated with higher IVF success.
 Our vitamin D gummies are not only healthy but support healthy teeth, bones, and immune function.